- Enter your annual income.

 Information about buying a home is abundant – and sometimes confusing.
 If you’re new to the process, here are a few truths you need to know.

 Paying a higher down payment on a home can help you save money on interest in the long term.
 But you can pay as little as 3% of the home’s purchase price for a down payment.
-And you can find help to buy homes, like grants or special purpose credit programs.
+And you can find help to buy a home, like grants or special purpose credit programs.

 You don’t have to have “excellent” credit to qualify for a mortgage, though a higher score can help you get a lower interest rate.
 That said, there are government-backed mortgages like Federal Housing Administration (FHA) loans that have even lower credit requirements.